Why is completing a Doppler assessment important?

 You will normally be given the Doppler results on the same day as your appointment.

 The clinician will discuss the treatments that are available to you, which may include compression therapy, wound treatment, medicine and lifestyle changes, support around exercise and reduction of smoking.
-You may also be referred for further vascular assessment/opinion, or referral for dermatology opinion.
+You may also be referred for further vascular assessment/opinion, or referral to another speciality if indicated.
 The clinician will explain the reasons for this and what will happen next.

 If you have a wound on your leg or foot the treatment will usually be started on the same day as your test.
 The clinician will arrange further appointments for wound review, changes of dressing or compression therapy for you.